timeplus-io/proton/README.md

 ## What is Proton?

-Proton is a unified streaming and historical data processing engine which powers the Timeplus streaming analytic platform.
+Proton is a single binary for unified streaming and historical data processing engine, which powers the Timeplus streaming analytic platform.
 It is built on top of a trimmed single instance [ClickHouse](https://github.com/clickhouse/clickhouse) code base, with major goals:

 * efficient with good performance in both streaming and historical query processing